timescale/timescaledb-toolkit/docs/rolling_average_api_working.md

     WINDOW thirty_minutes as (ORDER BY time_bucket('5 minutes'::interval, ts) RANGE '30 minutes' PRECEDING)
 ) aggs;
 ```
-since in real world, and all our documentation, we expect to see multi-statistic queries, we plan to optimize for readability in this case, and have seperate rollup and query steps.
+since in real world, and all our documentation, we expect to see multi-statistic queries, we plan to optimize for readability in this case, and have separate rollup and query steps.

-Seperating out the re-aggregation step also allows for more powerful composition, for instance:
+Separating out the re-aggregation step also allows for more powerful composition, for instance:
 ```SQL , ignore
 SELECT
     bucket,